Jan-9C/deathcounter_ocr/README.md

 # Additional scripts

-The debugImages folder contains two additional python scripts:<br/>
+The debugImages folder contains three additional python scripts:<br/>

 ## cropimage.py

 This script can be used to export the coordinates you want to crop from an image.
 You can change the config to match the exported file to change where the screenshot gets cropped. <br/>
+Files are exported to debugImages/crops <br/>

 Usage: